Titanic: Adventure Out of Time: Plot

 The player can also become involved in subplots that do not necessarily pertain to the central mission or the winning conditions of the game.
 One subplot involves retrieving a business document stolen by steel magnate Andrew Conkling's maid Shailagh Hacker.
-Other plots involve meeting with passengers such as the Lambeths, a once wealthy couple that perished in the original timeline whose marriage has deteriorated; Lady Georgia Lambeth being a former lover of Carlson.
-Leyland Sachem Trask, a psychic from Boston who is aware of Carlson travel from the future; Reverend Edgar Troutt, a Protestant preacher from New Hampshire who is returning from a mission in Nyasaland; and Max Seidelmann, a businessman from Philadelphia.
+Other plots involve meeting with passengers such as the Lambeths, a once wealthy couple that perished in the original timeline whose marriage has deteriorated; Lady Georgia Lambeth, a former lover of Carlson; Leyland Sachem Trask, a psychic from Boston who is aware of Carlson's travel from the future; Reverend Edgar Troutt, a Protestant preacher from New Hampshire who is returning from a mission in Nyasaland; and Max Seidelmann, a businessman from Philadelphia.
 After the ship hits the iceberg and begins sinking, Sasha is killed by Vlad in the Turbine Room for not being loyal to Serbia and the cause of the Black Hand, while Georgia is poisoned by Zeitel and Carlson is offered the choice of trading in the painting to Zeitel for an antidote; after he saves Georgia, he retrieves the painting after he wins the Death card from Buick Riviera in a game of blackjack.
 The card functions as a ticket to a lifeboat and can be given to a desperate Zeitel to regain the painting after the initial trade.

 The number of objects the player obtains before escaping the ship affects the ending and how history plays out.
 If the player manages to leave the ship with the painting and notebook while ensuring Vlad escapes with neither the diamonds nor the Rubáiyát, history is altered, with World War I, the Russian Revolution, and World War II never occurring.